vonfreiren/vonfreiren.github.io/_site/README.md

-# [Modern Mans' Life] - A Blog to help you improve
+# [Modern Mans' Life] - Advising in Lifestyle and Finance

 [Modern Mans' Life]is a stylish, responsive blog.
 This blog features different tips and pieces of advice for the different aspects of life.